 Washington was the first state to build a new program that went into effect in January 2020.
 Washington provides 12 weeks for parental leave or family care and 12 weeks for personal medical leave, with an additional two-four weeks available to people who have complications related to pregnancy, up to 16 or 18 combined weeks for all purposes in one year.

 The District of Columbia also built and implemented a new program, which began providing benefits on July 1, 2020.
-D.C.'s program provides eight weeks to parents of a newborn, newly adopted or foster child; six weeks to a worker in need of leave to care for an ill or injured family member; and two weeks for a worker in need of leave for their own serious health issue, and two for prenatal health care.
+D.C.'s program provides eight weeks to parents of a newborn, newly adopted or foster child; six weeks to a worker in need of leave to care for an ill or injured family member; and -- as of October 2021 -- six weeks for a worker in need of leave for their own serious health issue, and two for prenatal health care.
 Workers can use up to eight week total for all purposes per year.

-Massachusetts' new program, effective January 1, 2021 (personal medical leave, military leave, new child leave) and July 1, 2021 (family caregiving leave) provides workers up to 26 weeks per year, which can be combined across multiple needs.
+Massachusetts' program, effective in 2021, provides workers up to 26 weeks per year, which can be combined across multiple needs.
 Uses include up to 20 weeks for workers who need to address their own serious health issue, up to 12 weeks for leave to care for a family member or a newborn, newly adopted, or newly placed foster child, and up to 26 weeks for leaves related to care needs arising from a loved one's military deployment.

 State Paid Leave Family Caregiving Coverage